A theory of optimal convex regularization for low-dimensional recovery: Abstract

 \section{Abstract}

-We consider the problem of recovering elements of a low-dimensional model from under-determined linear measurements.
+{We consider the problem of recovering elements of a low-dimensional model from under-determined linear measurements.
 To perform recovery, we consider the minimization of a convex regularizer subject to a data fit constraint.
 Given a model, we ask ourselves what is the ``best'' convex regularizer to perform its recovery.
 To answer this question, we define an optimal regularizer as a function that maximizes a compliance measure with respect to the model.
 We introduce and study several notions of compliance.
 We give analytical expressions for compliance measures based on the best-known recovery guarantees with the restricted isometry property.
 These expressions permit to show the optimality of the $\ell^1$-norm for sparse recovery and of the nuclear norm for low-rank matrix recovery for these compliance measures.
-We also investigate the construction of an optimal convex regularizer using the example of sparsity in levels.
+We also investigate the construction of an optimal convex regularizer using the examples of sparsity in levels and of sparse plus low-rank models.} {inverse problems, convex regularization, low dimensional modeling, sparse recovery, low rank matrix recovery}